ioBroker/ioBroker.knx/README.md

 Before beginning: Every DPT of com.Objects should be set in your ETS project.
 Every device should be sorted into your facility structure.

+## Requirements

+* node Version >= 14.15.4
+* admin Version >= 5.2.0
+* js-controller Version >=3.3.20

+Without this requirements, the adapter is not installable or will work not properly.

 ## License requirements
 To use this adapter in ioBroker you need to accept the source code license of the adapter.
 The source code of this adapter is available under the CC-NC-BY license.